 - We are working

-with the City Council on an improvement plan for
+with the City Council on improvements for Manor

-Manor Woods Valley and we have put up owl boxes
+Woods Valley and we have put up owl boxes in

-in Manor Woods to encourage the tawny owls which
+Manor Woods to encourage the tawny owls which are

 We have good links with other amenity